eme64/blog/_posts/2026-03-19-Hotspot-JVM-Vectorization.md

 There are various hardware implementations of SIMD vectors (e.g. x86: SSE, AVX, AVX2, AVX512.
 ARM: NEON, SVE).
-Different platforms and even micro architectures can have different register sizes and instruction sets.
+Different platforms and even microarchitectures can have different register sizes and instruction sets.
 In the context of Java, it is the task of the JVM to abstract over the complexity and differences of the individual CPUs and to provide a cross-platform compatible experience.

-Providing such a cross-platform compatible experience that still tries to squeeze the most performance out of every different micro architecture is not an easy task.
+Providing such a cross-platform compatible experience that still tries to squeeze the most performance out of every different microarchitecture is not an easy task.
 But it can pay off with big performance gains.

 Once we have optimized the code for individual threads, we can then still scale up